Mayukhdeb/blog/content/post/2020-05-17-GSOC_post_may_17.md

 +++

-It was after over ten weeks of the gruesome cycle of writing and reviewing my GSoC proposal, that I finally got a sigh of relief when I was selected for the only project I worked towards, which was [Pre-trained models for developmental neuroscience](https://summerofcode.withgoogle.com/projects/#6078813261266944).
+  Ten weeks of proposal writing and 3 personal (but very beloved) deep learning projects later, I was selected for the only project I worked towards for GSoC, which was [Pre-trained models for developmental neuroscience](https://summerofcode.withgoogle.com/projects/#6078813261266944) under [INCF](https://www.incf.org/).
 And things have been better than ever since then.

-The first week was mostly me getting to know more about the OpenWorm community and what are they strivung to do.
+The first week was mostly me getting to know more about the OpenWorm community and what are they striving to do.
 I got to meet [Dr. Bradley Alicea](https://github.com/balicea), [Vinay Varma](https://github.com/nvinayvarma189) and [Ujjwal Singh](https://github.com/ujjwalll).
 They gave me a warm welcome into the community.

 I started setting up the environment right after the results were out, and cleaned up one of my [older repos](https://github.com/Mayukhdeb/adventures-with-augmentation) which would act as a quick reference through the span of this project.